vince-from-nice/osmaxil/README.md

 So before to launch the program you need to populate your local PostGIS instance with OSM data related to the area you wan to update.

-For the OpenDataParis plugin you should download the OSM data of the region named Ile-de-France (http://download.geofabrik.de/europe/france/ile-de-france-latest.osm.pbf).
+For Paris plugins you should download the OSM data of the Ile-de-France region (http://download.geofabrik.de/europe/france/ile-de-france-latest.osm.pbf).

 ### Launch it !! ###